VoIP is a better all-round solution for businesses in 2023 than landline services. We found six key differences to know:

 In some cases, installation won't be needed, as the location's previous users may have left the landlines ready to go.
 Even then, though, you'll want to keep them maintained to address any deterioration over the decades.

-Traditional landlines hold the ace when it comes to sound quality.
-While they may not offer the large suite of features available with VoIP, the technology has been honed over decades to ensure that voice calls are as clear as possible, rarely suffering from interference, dropped calls or poor quality.
+Traditional landlines hold the ace when it comes to sound quality, but VoIP systems are getting better by the day.
+While landlines may not offer the large suite of features available with VoIP, the technology has been honed over decades to ensure that voice calls are as clear as possible, rarely suffering from interference, dropped calls, or poor quality.

 Just remember, the quality and speed of your internet connection will have a large impact on VoIP call quality, and it is therefore essential that you have faith in your provider’s ability to deliver a robust and speedy connection.

 It’s easy to be dazzled by the range and novelty value of some of the features available when first appraising your phone system options.
-You likely don't need every bell and whistle, but a few core features to expect include:
+You likely don’t need every bell and whistle, but a few core features to expect from VoIP are:

 - Mobile device accessibility